 The new air duct design allowed the power supply to perform under ambient temperatures 10 °C above the previous iteration.

-Finally, making use of Carbon DLS printing technology accelerated the process from concept to functional prototype and brought the project to the production stage much faster than traditional manufacturing.
-It also gives us flexibility to quickly respond to design updates.
+Finally, using Carbon DLS printing technology accelerated the process from concept to functional prototype and brought the project to the production stage much faster than traditional manufacturing.
+It also gave us flexibility to quickly respond to design updates.

 What that means for the end user: more power and better performance within a familiar form.